OpenGeoMetadata/metadata-issues/aboutAardvark.md

 ## How do I convert my Version 1.0 metadata into Aardvark?

 Most of the elements from Version 1.0 can be crosswalked directly into Aardvark.
 The values for these elements are exactly the same; only the URI name has changed.
 The following chart shows the mapping from GeoBlacklight version 1.0 into corresponding Aardvark fields.
+Note that this does not include all fields in either schema - only the ones that can be crosswalked.

 <table>